vl4sty/MouseInjectorDuck/README.md

 | PS1 | Beetle PSX HW | 0.9.44.1 234433f |
 | PS1 | DuckStation | |
 | PS1 | SwanStation | 1.00 bc5f6c8 |
+* NOTE: For RetroArch the window needs to be focused for it to hook initially.

 ## How to Use
 1. Start emulator first